 As any Mercedes-driving psychiatrist will tell you, there’s money in people’s problems.
 There are also some good web business ideas too.

-At first glance it might look like just another online question and answer site – a sort of more chic, glamorous looking version of Yahoo!
+At first glance, for example, it might look like ChickRx just another online question and answer site – a sort of more chic, glamorous looking version of Yahoo!
 Answers.
 But look closely and you’ll see it’s actually a carefully crafted online community that’s likely to draw visitors back again and again.

 What’s the big idea?